rackerlabs/support-how-to/content/how-to/cloud-servers/introduction-to-iptables/index.md

 ### List of common ports

-Using the preceding commands, mix and match optiomns from the following list of [common ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well_known_ports:_1_-_1023) to create rules for any running server you have.
+Using the preceding commands, mix and match options from the following list of [common ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well_known_ports:_1_-_1023) to create rules for any running server you have.